ExtremeElectronics/RC2040-ROMWBW/README.md

 ## Buttons

-BUT - FFS noes nothing see Notes.
+Aux/But - FFS noes nothing see Notes.

 Restart Z80, restarts without reloading the rom or ram from SD

 Dump - dumps 64K ram into a Bin file on the SD and to console.

 ## Links
-UART / USB selection works (although debug is still via USB)
+UART / USB selection works (although debug is still via USB) a switch on the back of the pico WBW

-A13,14,15 not needed with ROMWBW
+A13,14,15 (RC2040 only) not needed with ROMWBW

 ## Notes
 FFS is currenty broken, cpm tools needs 64K and in a pico(1) there just isnt enough space.
 Ill need a Pico2 to get this working.